markjptolentino/web-page/README.md

-Web Page Project
+🚀 Web Page Project

-This is a simple one-page website project that includes multiple sections such as a homepage, a picture gallery, a contact form, a video section, a footer, and a navigation menu using HTML bookmarks.
+Welcome to the Web Page Project!
+This is a sleek, modern, and responsive one-page website designed to showcase multiple sections, including a homepage, a picture gallery, a contact form, a video section, and a navigation menu using HTML bookmarks.
+Whether you're a developer looking for inspiration or someone who wants a simple web template, this project has you covered!

-Features
+🌟 Features

-Homepage Section: An introduction or welcome message.
+🎯 Homepage Section – A warm welcome with engaging content.

-Picture Gallery: Displays a collection of images.
+🖼️ Picture Gallery – A beautifully displayed collection of images.

-Contact Form: Allows visitors to send messages.
+📬 Contact Form – Allows visitors to reach out easily.

-Video Section: Embeds a video for content sharing.
+🎥 Video Section – Embeds a video for dynamic content sharing.

-Footer: Contains copyright information or additional links.
+🏁 Footer – Contains copyright information and useful links.

-Navigation Menu: Uses HTML bookmarks for easy section navigation.
+🧭 Navigation Menu – Uses HTML bookmarks for smooth scrolling between sections.

-Technologies Used
+🛠️ Technologies Used

-HTML: Structure of the web page.

-CSS: Styling for layout and design.
+HTML – Structuring the web page with semantic elements.

+CSS – Styling to make the design appealing and responsive.

-JavaScript (optional): Enhancements and interactivity.
+JavaScript (optional) – Enhancements for interactivity and animations.

+🚀 Getting Started

 Installation

-Clone the repository:
+Clone this repository:

 git clone https://github.com/markjptolentino/web-page.git